CrackedPolishedBlackstoneBricksMC/jargrep/README.md

 # jargrep

-Search a collection of jar files.
+Search the content of `.zip` archives and `.jar` files.

+* For all files: it searches filenames and file contents.
+* For `.jar` or `.zip` files: it recursively searches inside the file.
-For all files, searches filenames and file contents.
-For class files, searches field and method names, field values, and ldc constants.
+* For `.class` files: it parses the class with ObjectWeb ASM and searches field and method names, field values, and ldc instructions.

 ## Download